gchq/stroom-docs/content/en/community/documentation/style-guide/site-structure.md

 Each new minor version release of Stroom should have a file in this directory.
 They should be named in the form `vXX.YY.md` where `XX` is the zero padded major version and `YY` is the zero padded minor version, e.g. `v07.01`.
-The zero padding is to ensure correct ordering by default withouth having to resort to using `weight` in the front matter.
+The zero padding is to ensure correct ordering by default without having to resort to using `weight` in the front matter.

 The front matter should be set along these lines: